New Forensic Hospital on Western State Hospital Campus

 Q: Will the new hospital expand the number of patients served at Western State Hospital?

 A: The master plan does not call for an expansion of care at Western State Hospital.
 While there is a planned shift in focus from civil to forensic patients, the overall patient numbers will be less than the current number of patients served at WSH.
 Also, as noted in the master plan (Table 8), over 500,000 square feet of existing facilities are planned to be demolished, roughly offsetting the area of the planned new building.
-However, the master plan does include an increase of 18 beds at the Child Study and Treatment Center, and the potential for an additional 48-bed residential treatment facility onsite.
+However, the master plan does include the potential for an additional 18 beds at the Child Study and Treatment Center and an additional 48-bed residential treatment facility onsite.

 Q: What will the facility look like?